I am a market-obsessed food traveler.

 5. El Mercat Central, Valencia

-One of the oldest markets in Europe, the gorgeous Mercat Central is one of my favorite places in Valencia to spend the morning.
+One of the oldest (and largest!) markets in Europe, the gorgeous Mercat Central is one of my favorite places in Valencia to spend the morning.
 Starting with a cold cup of horchata, you can watch the locals visiting their favorite stalls.
 If you’re staying nearby and have access to a kitchen, you could always buy the ingredients for a traditional rabbit paella, one of the region’s most delicious dishes!

-What’s your favorite market in Spain?
+There’s no doubt that Spanish markets are incredible– what’s your favorite market in Spain?